platformio/platformio-core/docs/projectconf.rst

 A connection speed (`baud rate <http://en.wikipedia.org/wiki/Baud>`_) which "uploader" tool uses when sending firmware to board.

+.. _projectconf_upload_flags:

 ``upload_flags``
 ^^^^^^^^^^^^^^^^

 Extra flags for uploader.
 Will be added to the end of uploader command.
 If you need to override uploader command or base flags please use :ref:`projectconf_extra_script`.

+This option can be set by global environment variable :envvar:`PLATFORMIO_UPLOAD_FLAGS`.

 .. _projectconf_upload_resetmethod: